Jeffer Wright, MSc in Counselling, MBACP

 Counselling is a unique relationship where the counsellor is there just for you, to listen to you as you talk about whatever it is that is troubling you.
 Counselling is not about giving advice - but about giving time and space for reflection and understanding ourselves better.

 Counselling can be a great support in times of change, personal crisis and distress.
-I have dealt with a wide variety of issues, including anxiety, bereavement, depression, low self esteem, work, relationship and family problems, midlife issues (see more on menopause below), expressing difficult emotions, life limiting illness, eating disorders and abuse.
+I have worked with a wide variety of issues, including anxiety, bereavement, depression, low self esteem, work, relationship and family problems, infertility, midlife issues (see more on menopause below), expressing difficult emotions, life limiting illness, eating disorders and abuse.
 I have worked with both adults and adolescents in private practice, at the City of Bristol College and as a volunteer at Off The Record, a charity that works with young people.

 I am an experienced counsellor, and work from an integrative, humanistic counselling perspective.
 My work is client led - this means that the sessions go at the client's pace and provide a safe, non judgmental environment for exploring the issues that are troubling you.